Persian MS 250 (The John Rylands Library, The University of Manchester)

 Binding

 Textblock repaired and resewn after suffering significant water and insect damage, at two unsupported stations.
 Edges trimmed and coloured yellow.
 Twined chevron endbands worked at head and tail in silver and possibly indigo silk threads.
 Rebound with very thin pasteboardsin full, tight-backed smooth goatskin leather.
-Originally maroon-coloured, due to prolonged exposure to moisture, the exterior now appears a mottled medium-brown, but the original hue remains evident on the turn-ins.
-Internal doublures of the same goatskin leather, with the excess width put down as hinges attached to the first and last flyleaves, with a strip of paper adhered over top to disguise the join.
-Earlier flyleaves of thin-weight, cream-coloured, heavily flocked handmade paper, probably manufactured in India, with ~8 laid lines per cm and few discernible chain lines.
-Comparatively bright, ivoury-coloured, medium-weight, sturdy paper, also probably handmade in India, with ~8 laid lines per cm and no discernible chain lines.
+Due to prolonged exposure to moisture, the exterior now appears a mottled medium-brown, but the original maroon hue remains evident on the turn-ins.
+Internal doublures of the same goatskin leather, with the excess width put down as hinges attached to the first and last flyleaves, with strips of paper adhered vertically the joins.
+Earlier flyleaves of thin-weight, cream-coloured, heavily flocked handmade paper, and a comparatively bright, ivory-coloured, medium-weight, sturdy paper, added when restored, both probably handmade in the Indian subcontinent with ~8 laid lines per cm and few discernible chain lines.

 264 × 161 × 19 mm.